 What are the risk factors for childhood leukemia?

-A risk factor is anything that affects your chance of getting a disease such as cancer.
+A risk factor is anything that affects a person’s chance of getting a disease such as cancer.
 Different cancers have different risk factors.
-For example, smoking is a risk factor for several types of cancer in adults.

-Lifestyle-related risk factors such as diet, body weight, physical activity, and tobacco use play a major role in many adult cancers.
+Lifestyle-related risk factors such as tobacco use, diet, body weight, and physical activity play a major role in many adult cancers.
 But these factors usually take many years to influence cancer risk, and they are not thought to play much of a role in childhood cancers, including leukemias.

 There are a few known risk factors for childhood leukemia.